-The Interdisciplinary Research Collaboration (IRC) Program
+About the Interdisciplinary Research Collaboration (IRC) Program

-- identify and develop research synergies across disciplines
+- Identify and develop research synergies across disciplines

-- learn to write up research for different publication genres
+- Learn to write up research for different publication genres